Current as of October 2018 | Download print version (in PDF)

 - The organization must be organized and operated exclusively for educational, cultural, literary, scientific, or charitable purposes; and

-- Contributors, shareholders, members or employees either during the operation or upon dissolution of the organization mentioned in sub-paragraphs 1 and 2 of this paragraph must not benefit from the organization.
+- Contributors, shareholders, members or employees of the organization must not benefit from the organization either during its operation or upon its dissolution.

 Qualifying organizations are exempt from taxation on contributions received and on income from “necessary operations.”